samuelventura/modbus/README.md

   ...
   ```

-3. Connect the TCP master to real industrial Opto22 device:
+3. Connect the TCP master to a real industrial Opto22 device:

   ```elixir
   # run with: mix opto22